roman-bachmann/EEG-Finger-Predictor/README.md

 ## How to run test files

-To get the same results as in the report, run the models on a GPU.
+To get the same numerical results as in the report, run the models on a GPU.

 To run file that returns the train and test accuracies / losses of the best CNN model run: